gmvoit/ExpCGM/notebooks/MSUEssentials.md

 ```

 Adjusting the slider shows that increasing $\alpha$ increases the radius of an atmosphere with a given specific energy.
-That happens because a hydrostatic atmosphere with a steeper power-law slope (larger $\alpha$) has a lower equilibrium temperature.
-Therefore, a greater proportion of its specific energy must be gravitational, meaning that more of its mass must be at larger radii than an atmosphere with the same value of $\varepsilon_\mathrm{CGM}$ and a shallower power-law slope.
+That happens because a hydrostatic atmosphere with a steeper power-law pressure profile (larger $\alpha$) has a lower equilibrium temperature.
+Therefore, a greater proportion of its specific energy must be gravitational, meaning that more of its mass must be at larger radii than in an atmosphere with the same value of $\varepsilon_\mathrm{CGM}$ and a shallower power-law pressure profile.